eliasmagn/sailfish-quake2/readme.md

 ## Runtime Verification

 At runtime, setting `QUAKE2_TOUCH_OVERLAY=1` in the environment should trigger the virtual keyboard texture logging (e.g., `vkb_NewTexture2D`) and display the overlay on compatible hardware.
 This behaviour requires deploying the freshly built binary onto the target device.

+The SDL backend now duplicates the fallback `$HOME/.local/share/...` path when SDL's preferred directory helpers are unavailable, so switching the overlay path frees only heap allocations and avoids dangling pointers to temporary buffers.
+This prevents crashes when repeatedly toggling the touch overlay configuration during testing.